 - Restrict her activity for the following week, since a lot of movement or exercise can cause swelling or allow fluid to accumulate under the incision.

 - Stitches will need to be removed after about seven to 10 days, depending on the type of stitch material used.
 Your veterinarian will give you details about how to check that the incision is healing, and when to come back in for this final detail.
+Some modern stitches fall out on their own after a certain amount of time.

 - Some dogs cough after surgery because the anesthesia tube, which is put down the throat, can cause irritation.
 Don’t worry unless it last more than a couple of days; after that, call your vet.